New…

 through-pipes – the last fling of the traditional fleet.

-details of the disposal of each class to their new owners, this book includes
+disposal of each class to their new owners, this book includes lot and diagram

-lot and diagram details, wagon number ranges, builders and livery details.
+details, wagon number ranges, builders and livery details.
+This multi-volume series will be

 Softback: 96 pages with 175 photographs